 “I’m sure it’s hard for you to understand.
 It is for me, too, but I’m doing my best.”

 “I’d like to be open and honest with you.
 But right now, my mental health and recovery are my priority.”

 “I really need support at this time.
-I’d love to explain the facts to you about Postpartum depression and anxiety, so that you can understand better.”
+I’d love to explain the facts to you about postpartum depression and anxiety, so that you can understand better.”

 And last, but not least, you don’t have to listen or answer.
 Nowhere is it required that you provide someone with information simply because they ask for it.
 But you can address it, and walk away.

 Maybe we won’t convince some people, but we can show them a better example.
 They may think twice about the energy they send out into the world, and next time mindfully choose one of light and positivity.
-The saying, “If you don’t have anything nice to say, then don’t say anything at all,” applies to not just children.
+The saying, “If you don’t have anything nice to say, then don’t say anything at all,” applies not just to children.

-It’s not easy to let these comments go, and we don’t have to – but they don’t have to take us down, and we don’t have to retaliate.
+It’s not easy to let these comments go, and we don’t have to, but they don’t have to take us down, and we don’t have to retaliate.
 Lashing out in anger is easy, but depletes our energy and attention to getting better.
 Taking a deep breath, and breathing peace back in, is the smartest thing for us to do as we work toward our recovery.